-If you need to submit a property damage claim, or if your claim has been delayed, denied, or undervalued, a Connecticut property damage lawyer from the MIC Firm can help.
+If you need to submit a property damage claim, or if your claim has been delayed, denied, or undervalued, a Connecticut property damage lawyer from My Insurance Case can help.
 We have assisted numerous clients in fire, water, flood, vandalism, and wind claims, helping people and businesses recover the money they need to rebuild.

 Common Types of Property Damage in Connecticut

 Residential and commercial property owners across the country face similar threats to their properties, including damage caused by:

 · Fire, smoke, and water;

 · Broken water lines and pipes;